stliang/devops/linux/autoinstall/ubuntu_20.04/README.md

 sudo apt install wget git p7zip xorriso isolinux
 ```

+## Generate a salted password for user-data file
+mkpasswd -m sha-512

+Note the $.$..........$ in password string is a salt value and different salt will generate different hash for the same password in user-data file

 ## Note down your Target_System type instrument's primary network interface name
 ```
 ip link